wp-plugins/custom-taxonomy-order-ne/readme.txt

 Left are the main taxonomies.
 Right (or below) are the sub-taxonomies.

 == Changelog ==

+= 2.4.1 =
+* Add alphabetical sorting to options as well
+* Update Polish and Dutch

 = 2.4.0 =
 * Add Polish translation (Paweł Data)